-In his home, Marlon helps by carrying water and cleaning.
-He lives with his father and his mother.
+Marlon lives with his father and his mother.
+His duties at home include carrying water and cleaning.
 His father is sometimes employed and his mother maintains the home.

 Because of your sponsorship, Marlon will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Marlon lives in the hillside community of Kelurahan Oepura, home to approximately 11,400 residents.
 Typical houses are constructed of dirt floors, bamboo walls and zinc roofs.
 The primary ethnic groups and languages are Timor, Sabu, Rote, Sumba and Flores.